UlricusR/iOS-EasyFPU/docs/manual.en.md

 The Main Menu

-Opening the main menu using the three vertical lines in the top left corner of the main screen gives you the following options:
+!!! note

+    Unlike shown on the screenshot, the Main Menu has moved from the left side of the screen to the tabbed menu on the bottom, like in most other iOS apps.
+It has a gear symbol and is named "Settings".

 ![The main menu](assets/images/11_Menu.png){style="width:100px", align=left }